-It is a known factor in the dance industry that ballet is not easy.
-Executing just one exercise can trigger a long list of corrections for teachers to deliver to their students.
-However how much information can a student absorb within a class?
+It is widely recognised in the dance industry that ballet is challenging.
+Performing even a single exercise can lead to a lengthy list of corrections for teachers to provide to their students.
+But how much information can a student realistically absorb in one class?
 To understand the mechanics of a movement whether it being technique, choreographic or improvisation, it is beneficial for a dancer to learn about the interrelatedness of sensing, feeling, thinking and acting while becoming aware of the internal and external processes associated with the particular movement.
 In her book Ballet Beyond Tradition, Anna Paskevska states how "The most important aspect of teaching dance is to provide students with a kinetic experience to bring concepts alive and to allow for ownership of the sensation created" (2005, p.
 11) To deliver just "one focus" to a class may consequently appear at first a challenge for the teacher, however becoming a handy tool for class structure.

-How can a teacher deliver "one concept"?
+How can a teacher communicate "one concept" effectively?
 It is difficult to isolate just one concept as a sole topic for a class, as only one exercise usually has several aspects for the student to focus on that either facilitate the execution of the exercise or give it a specific quality.
 To structure a class around one specific focus I believe it is useful to first:

-- Look at the chosen concept and search for what pedagogical tools and principles that can be used to support the specific topic. - How to transfer the concept into exercises (strengthening/technical exercises) - Build up a class structure significantly on the "one focus".
-Think about which muscles or body parts need to be activated, strengthened and focused on in order to reinforce the specific topic of the class.
+- Look at the chosen concept and search for what pedagogical tools and principles that can be used to support the specific topic. - How to transfer the concept into exercises. - Develop the class structure around the "one focus."
+Consider which muscles or body parts need to be activated, strengthened, and concentrated on to support the specific theme of the class.